fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 In that case, we load a bunch of data from disk then try to reduce duplicated vertices in the loaded data, making sure that we only end up storing and using unique vertices (note - this is nearly directly copied from how Overv does it in his excellent [Vulkan Tutorial series](https://vulkan-tutorial.com/)).
 This helps reduce RAM usage while loading/staging the asset, and reduces VRAM usage (and potentially the expense of drawing the object, as well).

-So, this turns out to be something we don't want to block the main thread with at all.
-And pretty quickly, it seems like we end up with a producer-consumer setup - the producer will be the Load function called by clients, and the consumers (potentially multiple, as I don't think one thread will be enough here) will be the threads executing the load functions.
+It seems like we are heading towards a producer-consumer setup - the producer will be the Load function called by clients, and the consumers (potentially multiple, as I don't think one thread will be enough here) will be the threads executing the load functions.

+Let's create a `loadRequest` structure to use internally, holding everything we need to load data on a separate thread:

+{% highlight cpp %}
+struct loadRequest {
+    loadRequest(ResourceData& dest) : destinationData(dest) {}
+    ResourceData& destinationData;
+    SignalFunctor signal;
+};
+{% endhighlight %}

+I chose the constructor as I didn't want to copy the `ResourceData` structure into another thread, and because we should only be modifying one member of that object in the other thread, anyways.
+We'll then do the following when a user calls `Load()`.
+I chose to copy the two function pointers, though: FactoryFunctor

+{% highlight cpp %}
+void ResourceLoader::Load(const char* file_type, const char* file_path, SignalFunctor signal)
+    ResourceData data;
+    data.FileType = file_type;
+    data.AbsoluteFilePath = absolute_path;
+    data.RefCount = 1;
+    auto iter = resources.emplace(absolute_path, data);

+    loadRequest req(iter.first->second);
+    req.requester = _requester;
+    req.signal = signal;
+    {
+        std::unique_lock<std::recursive_mutex> guard(queueMutex);
+        requests.push_back(req);
+        guard.unlock();
+    }
+    cVar.notify_one();
+}
+{% endhighlight %}